 If you are locking the interactive kiosk into a web browser, choose the websites that are to be allowed on the kiosk.
 Further, configure whether the end-users can type in the browser address bar to access any other website.

 Interactive kiosks running at optimum efficiency without having to manually physically monitor them is desirable as well as cost-efficient.
 One of the prime challenges for IT administrators face while managing these devices is to have up-to-date applications on these devices, facilitating its use-case.
 Admins should choose an interactive kiosk software that enables the IT admins to remotely install, update as well as delete applications from the kiosks.

 3. Track the battery usage and other context-aware information

 After the deployment of several kiosks at distant geographical locations, IT admins have to monitor the device health.
 The kiosk software should ideally provide insightful analytics on device health and performance.
 These analytics should provide a report based on parameters like battery usage, available storage and data usage of the entire device inventory.
 Having this information handy helps for better maintenance of interactive kiosks optimizing its performance.

 The Touch Screen Kiosk Software that’s been used on your deployed interactive kiosks can run into errors and issues impacting the overall performance of the interactive kiosk.
 There needs to be a periodic check on the performance and compliance of the device.
 Having an interactive kiosk maintenance software that can schedule periodic checks for compliance violations as well as a reboot can prove to be an efficient way to optimize these devices.

 5. Remotely cast devices for troubleshooting issues

-Scalefusion extends interactive kiosk lock-down software that can mitigate all the above describe challenged with apt solution.
-Optimize the performance of interactive kiosks by choosing Scalefusion Kiosk management tool.
+Scalefusion extends interactive kiosk lock-down software that can mitigate all the above describe challenged with an apt solution.
+Optimize the performance of interactive kiosks by choosing the Scalefusion Kiosk management tool.